gatsbyjs/gatsby/packages/gatsby-remark-code-repls/README.md

     // Provider specific options
     codepen: {
+      // Optional path to a custom redirect template.
+      // The redirect page is only shown briefly,
+      // But you can use this setting to override its CSS styling.
+      redirectTemplate: `${__dirname}/src/redirect-template.js`,

       // Optional HTML contents to inject into REPL.
       // Defaults to `<div id="root"></div>`.
       // eg '<div id="root"></div>'